SBA rural director encourages small businesses to apply for PPP

-DENVER – The U.S. Small Business Administration (SBA), in consultation with the Treasury Department, today re-opened the Paycheck Protection Program (PPP) for new borrowers and certain existing PPP borrowers.
+DENVER – The U.S. Small Business Administration, in consultation with the Treasury Department, has reopened the Paycheck Protection Program for new borrowers and certain existing PPP borrowers.

-To promote access to capital in underserved communities, only community financial institutions (Community Development Financial Institutions, Minority Depository Institutions, Certified Development Companies, and Microloan Intermediaries) will initially be able to make First Draw PPP Loans today, Jan.
-11, and Second Draw PPP Loans on Wednesday, Jan.
-13. The PPP will open to all participating lenders shortly thereafter.

 This round of the PPP continues to prioritize millions of Americans employed by small businesses by authorizing up to $284 billion toward job retention and certain other expenses through March 31, and by allowing certain existing PPP borrowers to apply for a Second Draw PPP Loan.